General reflections on Italy are from my trip to Italy Italyfor five days, in Rome and Florence. Here are some observations from our visit.

 Pickpockets are common in crowded train stations and metros.
 A cash belt will be very helpful in securing cash, credit cards and passports.

-Local Transport – General Observations on Italy
+Local Transport – General Reflections on Italy

 Taxis are expensive.
 They do not roam the streets like in Mumbai and have to be called in by phone.
 Taxis must be paid in cash.
 Avoid the use of taxis if possible.